wp-plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

    2. Click green "Add new account" button, select "Google+" from the list.
    3. Fill Google+ Login and Password.
 Please note that Wordpress is not storing your Google+ password in very secure manner, so you better create a separate G+ account for your website.
    4. Fill the ID of your page.
 You can get this ID from your URL (Step 2 above).
 If your URL is https://plus.google.com/u/0/b/117008619877691455570/ - your ID is 117008619877691455570
-3. Your Twitter is ready to use.
+3. Your Google+ is ready to use.

 Please see <a href="http://www.nextscripts.com/installation-of-social-networks-auto-poster-for-wordpress/">complete installation instructions with screenshots</a>